 PowerPoint includes proofing tools (spelling dictionaries, thesauri, and grammar rules) for more than one language.
-If you use English as your main language, then Spanish and French dictionaries may be already installed.
+For example, if you use English as your main language, then Spanish and French dictionaries may already be installed.
 This enables you to spell check Spanish and French words.
-Want to know which languages are available for proofing for your version of PowerPoint?
-Scroll down this page to see a table with all the details you need.

 To proof text in a foreign language, you need to install and enable proofing tools for the language you require.
 When these tools are installed, you can tell PowerPoint if a particular text placeholder or text box needs to be proofed as a foreign language.
 We will cover the actual process of proofing in a foreign language later in a subsequent tutorial.
 First, you need to learn how you can ascertain which proofing tools are installed on your computer, and how you can add proofing tools for languages besides English within PowerPoint:

-- Launch PowerPoint 2013, and access the Review tab of the Ribbon, as shown highlighted in red within Figure 1.
+- Launch PowerPoint 2016, and access the Review tab of the Ribbon, as shown highlighted in blue within Figure 1.

 Figure 1: Review tab of the Ribbon

-- Within the Review tab, click the Language button (highlighted in red within Figure 2).
+- Within the Review tab, click the Language button (highlighted in blue within Figure 2).
 This brings up a drop-down menu, as shown in Figure 2.
-Within the drop-down menu click the Language Preferences option (highlighted in blue within Figure 2).
+Within the drop-down menu click the Language Preferences option (highlighted in red within Figure 2).

 Figure 2: Language drop-down menu

-- This summons the PowerPoint Options dialog box along with the Language pane selected in the sidebar, as shown in Figure 3.
+- This summons the PowerPoint Options dialog box along with the Language option selected in the sidebar, as shown in Figure 3.

 Figure 3: Language options within PowerPoint Options dialog box